Blog

 You must register to vote no later than 30 days prior to an election.

-• For the November 2022 General Election, you must register to vote by October 11.
+• For the November 2024 General Election, you must register to vote by Monday, October 7.

 You may update your registration within 30 days of Election Day if you’ve moved to a new location within Ohio, however you may end up needing to vote provisionally.
-We recommend updating your registration 30 days before Election Day.
+We recommend updating your registration at least 30 days before Election Day.

 As an Ohio voter, you currently have three options to vote: (1) vote at home by mail, (2) vote early in-person at your local county Board of Elections, or (3) vote in-person on Election Day.